 Earlier this year when a Phoenix Police detective was killed in a shootout, the Arizona Republic ran a sidebar listing all the officers killed in the line of duty.
 The information came from a list kept by the police department.
 The trouble is that the list is incomplete.
 It omits the in-the-line-of-duty murder of David Lee "Star" Johnson in 1944.

 He was killed by another cop.

 I've told an abbreviated version of this event in another column, how it was a searing experience for a small but ambitious city.
 I've even used elements of it in my fiction.
 In this column, I want to tell the entire story based on the best research available.
 This true tale involves corruption, racism, betrayal and revenge in young Phoenix.
 It also is a powerful reminder that PPD should officially honor Johnson as an officer lost in the line of duty.

 Star Johnson was among the few black ("colored") officers in Phoenix, 1940 population 65,414.
-The city was segregated, with many stores and restaurants closed to blacks (and Hispanics) and a black-only high school.
-The color line and racial violence weren't as severe as in the deep South, but both existed and swelled with the growth during World War II.
+The city was segregated, with many stores and restaurants closed to blacks (and Hispanics), deed covenants "protecting" white neighborhoods and black-only schools.
+The color line and racial violence weren't as severe as in the deep South, but both existed and came under pressure with the growth during World War II.

 Blacks had served in the PPD since 1919 (after a civil rights group forced the issue), but they were not allowed to work a white-populated beat.
 Black cops patrolled the black section of town, which included the areas south of the Southern Pacific Railroad and Red Light Row.
 By the 1940s, they were permitted to work the busy downtown business center.